meganmcgovern/Tableau-CitiBikes/README.md

 **Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story, or report.
 You may work with a timespan of your choosing.
 Optionally, you may merge multiple datasets from different periods.
 The following are some questions you may wish to tackle, especially if you are working with merged datasets.
 Do not limit yourself to these questions; they are suggestions for a starting point.
 Be creative!**

+The following visualization displays information about membership to the Citi Bikes Program:
 ![Citi-Bikes](Images/Memberships.png)

+The following visualization displays information about age and gender in the Citi Bikes Program:
 ![Citi-Bikes](Images/age-and-gender.png)

+The following visualization displays information about station location and popularity in the Citi Bikes Program:
 ![Citi-Bikes](Images/Station-Information.png)